-The smart position motor system includes an encoder integrated brushless DC motor and a device which controls its position, achieving savings in energy and resources.
+The smart position motor system includes a brushless DC motor with position sensing function and a device which controls its position, achieving savings in energy and resources.

 Ricoh has developed a DC motor control technology to achieve low power consumption and reduced size and weight, without losing the functions and performance of a conventional stepping motor; it is mounted on Aficio MP C5502 color MFPs, released in 2012．This technology solved the problems of losing steps, high-frequency noise and subsonic vibration inherent in stepping motors; it also significantly lowers the rise in motor temperature.
 Its immunity to losing steps made it possible to achieve free movement of the motor.

 Figure 1.
 Results of DC motors mounted on full color MFP

 *Power consumption: Power consumption (Wh) for a week, based on the measurement under International ENERGY STAR Program